 SAP Ariba Supplier Management is built for large organizations that need supplier lifecycle management, supplier performance, risk, qualification, segmentation, and supplier collaboration through a business network.

 That is valuable for enterprise procurement teams.
-It is usually too much structure for an SMB operator who needs to know whether the produce order was confirmed and whether the invoice should match.
+It is usually too much structure when the immediate job is knowing whether the supplier confirmed the order, changed the ETA, substituted an item, or sent a bill that should match receiving.

 Choose this shape when supplier governance is the job.
 Do not choose it when the immediate problem is day-to-day supplier communication.